 Mom’s voice, in particular, is conducted through her own body.
 As you talk, sing, or read aloud, your voice vibrates and amplifies inside of your body.
 It’s an effective system, which doctors say is much more efficient than putting earphones or buds on the belly.

-Babies actually do learn in the womb, a study published in the Public Library of Science (PLoS) found.
+Babies actually do learn in the womb, a 2013 study found.
 But the researchers are quick to point out that “learning” really means the babies develop familiarity with something.

 The researchers noticed that babies who heard a song repeatedly while in the womb seemed to calm when the same song was played after they were born.